-- Rich, smokey barbeque flavor only a charcoal flame can provide
+- Rich, smoky barbecue flavor only a flame can provide

 - Least authentic barbeque flavor